cltl/tagUrgency/README.md

 # TagUrgency

-This repository provides a basic tagger which identifies words and expressions of urgency in text .
+This repository provides a basic tagger which identifies words and expressions of urgency in text.
 The expressions are classified in 5 different categories: Time, Loss, Gain, Deontic, Action.

-More information about the project can be found here: https://www.overleaf.com/2861564192fkcrgntpzwgn
+The tagger has been developed to detect phishing mails.
+More information can be found here: https://github.com/cltl/tagUrgency/blob/master/Phishingmails.pdf

 Version: 0.1